You hear it all the time.

 Our bodies tell us when we’re thirsty!

-Now, I understand that over the years we may have dulled our senses through suppressing our feelings and urges by putting other “higher” priorities before our needs.
+Now, I understand that over the years we may have dulled our senses by suppressing our feelings and urges by putting other “higher” priorities before our needs.

 This has to change.